Law Cer

 ‘The preacher should additionally sign a statement to sell moderation, tolerance, and co-existence,’ Dr.Gunaratna said.

 ‘Segregated schooling breeds suspicions, prejudice, resentment, anger, hatred, and violence.
-Separate schools and lecture rooms for Sinhala, Tamil, Buddhist, Hindu, Christian, and Muslim students do no longer raise Sri Lankans,’ he maintained.
+Separate schools and lecture rooms for Sinhala, Tamil, Buddhist, Hindu, Christian, and Muslim students no longer raise Sri Lankans,’ he maintained.

 ‘Government should additionally introduce a course in Comparative Religion, and getting a pass in this should be obligatory,’ Dr.Gunaratna said.